Lighthouses of India: Western Gujarat

 Google Maps photo by Jayesh Kumar

-1966 (station established 1927).
-Damaged by an earthquake in 2001, the lighthouse later collapsed.
-This was a 9 m (30 ft) round masonry tower on a concrete base, painted with horizontal black and white bands.
-The tower is not seen in Google's satellite view and it was dropped from the Admiralty list in 2008.
-This light was on the approach to Bedi.
-It was damaged in the great earthquake of 26 January 2001 and collapsed "subsequently," according to Indian Logistics.
+2024 (?) (station established 1927).
+The 1976 lighthouse was a 9 m (30 ft) round masonry tower on a concrete base, painted with horizontal black and white bands.
+This light on the approach to Bedi was damaged in the great earthquake of 26 January 2001 and collapsed "subsequently," according to Indian Logistics.
+The light was dropped from the Admiralty list in 2008 and it disappeared from Google satellite views.
 It was replaced by a buoy.
+However the current Google satellite view shows a new tower on a hexagonal platform.
+This light is not charted by C-Map and not listed by the Admiralty as of September 2024.
 Located east of Rozi Island and about 6 km (3.5 mi) north of the Bedi waterfront.
 Accessible only by boat.
 Site and tower closed.
 ARLHS IND-161; ex-Admiralty F0374; ex-NGA 28360.

 Jamnagar District: Jodiya Taluka Lighthouses